National Machining League

 Qualification Round:

-Round 1 is a remote competition that is done at the school using the school’s equipment and takes place in October 18 – November 18 of 2024.
+Round 1 is a remote competition that is done at the school using the school’s equipment and takes place in October – November.
 The teacher acts as an Honest Broker for this part of the competition.
 Project MFG sends material, specialized tools, & project documentation to the competing schools.
 Students complete the project and return the needed documentation to Project MFG.

 National Championship: